What is the difference between accreditation and certification?

 How long does the application process take?

-The term of candidacy is one year, starting from the date your application is deemed complete by IREC and officially accepted by the program (NOTE: This can be different from your original date of submission).
+The term of candidacy for Training Providers and Certificate Programs is nine months, and for Instructors and Master Trainers six months, starting from the date your application is deemed complete by IREC and officially accepted (NOTE: This can be different from your original date of submission).
 However, when you submit a clear, complete, and well-organized application package, and are responsive to IREC staff and assessor requests for information, you may shorten the length of your assessment.

 What are the most common mistakes made in applications?